-Most of us are aware that over the last couple of years several thousand RVs have been bought and sold, mostly due to a boosted economy.
-Surprisingly enough, many of these RVs are being bought by a new and unforeseen demographic: millennials.
-This drums up a question that many of us are left asking ourselves: Is buying a motorhome, camper van or trailer just an impulse buy or an actual investment?
-It may be hard to determine if an RV can really bring in healthy returns when the time comes to trade it in or sell it.
+Most of us are aware that over the last couple of years several thousand RVs have been bought and sold, mainly due to a boosted economy.
+Surprisingly, many of these RVs are being bought by a new and unforeseen demographic: millennials.
+If this is true, you might be wondering if buying a motorhome, camper van or trailer is just an impulse buy or an actual investment.
+It’s hard to determine if an RV can really bring in healthy returns when the time comes to trade it in or sell it.
 And if you’re thinking about purchasing an RV for business or just as a second home, there are a few things to consider first.

 What if the RV Trend Dies, and I Still Have the RV on My Hands?

 You probably won’t be able to buy an RV as an investment and flip it for an astronomical price.
 There are some exceptions, like a completely renovated Airstream or an unusual and luxurious bus conversion, but those are rare situations.
 However, some RVs, like the classic VW camper van, can end up selling for what you spent on it a few years after you use it for your personal adventures.
 Of course, this is all with a given set of circumstances.
 For example, if you took good care of it and didn’t overdrive it or let it sit for months; and if it’s in perfect shape mechanically and aesthetically.
 This scenario presents the RV as an investment because you’re saving money on vacations.
 Your dwelling and transportation are virtually free because you’ll get your money back when you sell your rig.

 For the most part, anyone buying an RV will lose money as soon as they drive off a lot with it.
 That’s because the average rate of depreciation is typically 21% of the price.
 Buying an RV, after all, is really no different than buying a car in many ways.
 The two main differences are that an RV is also a home and it’s more expensive than a car.
 But just as with cars, some RVs depreciate far less than others.